What Is a Static Site?

-Nowadays, in the Jamstack world, and in web development in general, it’s really common to hear the notion of Static Sites.
-This idea is not new, Static Sites have been around for decades, but recently we are talking more and more about them because most common frontend frameworks and hosting companies are providing that capability: to be static.
+The idea of Static Sites has been around for decades, but recently we are talking more and more about them because most common frontend frameworks and hosting companies are providing that capability: to be static.

 But in a world where everything is dynamic, why would you need a Static Site (or Static Website)?
 We are going to dive deep into the different abstractions.